 In all states, it is legal to have your loved one’s body at home after they die.
 Vermont does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, 18 V.S.A. § 5207 (2018), which permits the “family of the deceased, if any, or the undertaker, or person who has charge of the body” to file the death certificate.)

 Vermont law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any health care agent named by the deceased person in an advance directive, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Vermont has no embalming requirements, nor does state law specify a time frame within which you must bury or cremate the body.

 If the person died of a contagious disease, you should consult a doctor.
 In that case, the local health commissioner will provide guidelines for final disposition.
 (18 V.S.A. § 5201 (2018).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If you will not be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
 Vermont law requires you to file the death certificate with the state vital records office before burying the body, having it cremated, or removing it from the town where the death occurred.
 (18 V.S.A. § 5207 (2018).)